khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### When to use

-- Displaying and grouping additional or related information that needs to be compared.
+- Displaying and grouping additional information or data that needs to be compared, instead use a [table](/components/table).
 - Adding granular control over the static information on a given page.
 - Shortening pages to reduce scrolling and save space, for example, on small screen sizes.